UK arms exports delayed ‘for up to six months’ due to Brexit

 The Engineering and Machinery Alliance (EMA) said some firms are “waiting for up to six months” for government licences to export into the EU – despite the target time for approval being two weeks.

-Jack Semple, director of policy at the alliance, told MPs on the international trade committee that the industry blames the Export Control Joint Unit (EJCU) for failing to anticipate time-consuming Brexit red tape.
+Jack Semple, director of policy at the alliance, told MPs on the international trade committee that the industry blames the Export Control Joint Unit (ECJU) for failing to anticipate time-consuming Brexit red tape.

-“The EJCU’s target for granting or rejecting license applications is two weeks, but firms report waiting for up to six months,” he said in written evidence.
+“The ECJU’s target for granting or rejecting license applications is two weeks, but firms report waiting for up to six months,” he said in written evidence.
 “Firms have lost not only specific orders but also suffered reputational damage, undermining their export potential.”

 Mr Semple called on the government to introduce “new, more efficient systems”, adding: “We are a smart nation, full of smart people – we can do better.”

-The SNP’s Angus MacNeil, chair of the international trade committee, said the shipment delays was “symptomatic of the lack of preparedness” for Brexit.
+The Scottish National Party’s (SNP) Angus MacNeil, chair of the international trade committee, said the shipment delays was “symptomatic of the lack of preparedness” for Brexit.

 Calling the UK’s exit from the EU “a project of bluster”, Mr MacNeil added: “There’s almost no sector untouched … Brexit is an economic disaster affecting everybody.”